Loading…

 | Session length | 30–60 min | 60–90 min |

-| Best for | Rehydration, hangover recovery, acute energy/immune support, post-event refuel | Wound healing, post-surgical and neurological recovery, longevity protocols |
+| Best for | Rehydration, hangover recovery, acute energy/immune support, post-event refuel | Wound recovery, post-surgical and neurological recovery, longevity protocols |

-| Onset | Fast — effects often felt same day | Gradual — typically a protocol of multiple sessions |
+| Onset | Fast, effects often felt same day | Gradual, typically a protocol of multiple sessions |

 | Clinical vs. wellness | Administered by clinical staff; quality and formulas vary by provider | Medical-adjacent; higher-pressure protocols need supervision |